Reports, trackers, and decision materials

 Current focus

-Bookkeeping architecture, transaction cleanup, management books, capital books, and financial reality reconstruction.
+Bookkeeping architecture, transaction cleanup, classification rules, management views, capital availability views, and decision support packets.

-The current company Capital Control helps owners clean up financial reality, organize the records, identify what cash is truly available, and prepare clearer decision support before hiring, reinvesting, borrowing, distributing cash, expanding, or preparing for a sale.
+The current company Capital Control helps owners organize source records, clean transaction activity, identify what cash is truly available, and prepare clearer decision support before hiring, reinvesting, borrowing, distributing cash, expanding, or preparing for a desired sale.

-The outcome You get a clearer view of what happened, what is committed, what is safe, what is risky, and what should be confirmed before the next move.
+The outcome You get financial reports and materials that show what happened, what is committed, what is safe, what is risky, and what buyers, brokers, valuation professionals, advisors, or lenders are likely to question.

 Primary offer